DannyGilligan/2023-womens-world-cup-quiz/README.md

 <!-- Resolved Bug 5 ends -->
 <!-- Resolved Bug 6 begins -->
 <details>
-  <summary>  <i>Unexpected Javascript Behavious</i></summary>
+  <summary>  <i>Unexpected Javascript Behaviour</i></summary>
 <br>
 <table>
 <tr><th><b>Unexpected Javascript Behaviour</b></th><th><b>Status</b></th></tr>
 <tr>
 <td>
-During the coding phase of introducing Javascript to the site, I enountered several situations where the code did not behave as anticipated, this was always down to some assumption I made implicitly, such as when adding event listeners somehow thinking they would 'overwrite' the existing listener instead literally adding another one on top.
-It's something I'm vigilant about now!
-Each time I ran into an issue like this, I used the debugging tool to step through the code to identify when it departed from what I expected, I don't think I could have completed the project without using this tool!
+During the coding phase of introducing Javascript to the site, I enountered several situations where the code did not behave as anticipated, this was always down to some assumption I made implicitly, such as when adding event listeners somehow thinking they would 'overwrite' the existing listener instead of literally adding another one on top of the button.
+It's something I'm vigilant about now! <br><br>Each time I ran into an issue like this, I used the debugging tool to add breakpoints and step through the code to identify exactly where it departed from what I expected.<br><br> I don't think I could have completed the project without using this tool!
 Even though I'm a novice at this stage regarding it's full functionality, it was intuitive enough to use without needing too much experience.
-If you're a student and reading this, use this tool whenever you're stuck!
+If you're a student and reading this, use this tool whenever you're stuck!<br><br>
 </td>
 <td rowspan="2">
 :heavy_check_mark: